-In a "field sobriety test," the officer tests the driver's test balance, coordination, and cognitive abilities.
-The person may have to stand on one leg, walk in a straight line a certain number of steps, then turn and walk back.
-The person will also have to watch as the officer slowly moves a pen or small flashlight horizontally back and forth (the "horizontal gaze nystagmus test") so the officer can test for jerky eye movements, which indicate intoxication.
+With FSTs, the officer tests the driver's balance, coordination, and cognitive abilities.
+The person may have to stand on one leg or walk in a straight line a certain number of steps then turn and walk back.
+The person might also have to watch as the officer slowly moves a pen or small flashlight horizontally back and forth (the "horizontal gaze nystagmus test"), so the officer can test for jerky eye movements, which indicate intoxication.

-If the police officer continues to suspect that the person is under the influence, he or she may arrest the person, and/or administer more scientific tests.
-In fact, almost every state has a so-called "implied consent" law, which says that anyone lawfully arrested for driving under the influence must give either a blood, breath, or urine sample (with a choice among the three) when taken to the jail or police station.
-Refusal to take a test will result in suspension of the person's driver's license for anywhere between three to 12 months, depending on the state -- even if the court decides the defendant is not guilty on the DUI or DWI charge.
+If the police officer continues to suspect the person is under the influence, he or she may arrest the person, and/or administer more scientific tests.
+In fact, every state has "implied consent" laws, which say that anyone lawfully arrested for driving under the influence must give either a blood, breath, or urine sample.
+Refusal to take a test will result in suspension of the person's driver's license for anywhere between three and 12 months, depending on the state—even if the defendant is ultimately found not guilty on the DUI or DWI charge in criminal court.

-The results of these tests may be vitally important in determining whether a driver is charged or convicted with DUI or DWI.
+The results of these tests may be vitally important in determining whether a driver is charged or convicted of DUI or DWI.
 (A "per se" DUI charge is based on the concentration of drugs or alcohol the driver has in his or her system.) so it's worth asking, how accurate are the various tests?
 We'll examine them one by one below.

-But a good defense lawyer may discover problems with the testing on cross-examination, based on the chemistry involved in analyzing the blood.
+But a good defense lawyer may discover problems with the testing on cross-examination.
 In some cases, blood samples that aren't properly preserved and sit around a long time before being analyzed will coagulate or decompose, which can lead to a false high reading.
 In other cases, the defense might be able to argue that while the person's blood alcohol concentration (BAC) was high when measured, it was below the legal limit while the person was actually driving—the "rising-blood-alcohol defense."

-Also, most laboratories that analyze blood (or urine) samples run numerous samples every day, with different parts of the analyses carried out in different bottles and beakers.
-This can lead to errors on some samples, particularly if the laboratory doesn't follow proper record-keeping and organizational procedures.
+Also, most laboratories that analyze blood (or urine) samples run numerous samples every day.
+The different parts of the analyses are carried out in different bottles and beakers.
+This can lead to errors in some samples, particularly if the laboratory doesn't follow proper record-keeping and organizational procedures.

 An analysis of breath gas, using a "breathalyzer" (which the police can do immediately, on the road) gives only an indirectly determined value for BAC.
 It's based on how much alcohol is in some portion of exhaled air, not how much alcohol is in the blood.

 To calculate the content of blood alcohol from that of exhaled air, the alcohol content in the air is multiplied by a "partition coefficient" or "partition ratio."
 Breathalyzers use the same partition ratio for everyone.
 But in reality, the value varies for the same person over time and depends on body temperature and even respiration rate.
-For these reasons, the calculated blood alcohol level (printed or displayed on a readout on the machine) may be wrong.
+For these reasons, the calculated blood alcohol level (printed or displayed on a readout on the machine) may be off.

-Alcohol-containing substances in the mouth can also produce falsely high readings, since the amount of alcohol vapor they give off is much greater than any amount exhaled from the lungs.
-This includes stomach fluid vomited or regurgitated up within 20 minutes of taking the test, some toothache medicines, mouthwashes, and breath fresheners can also affect breath test results.
+Alcohol-containing substances in the mouth can also produce falsely high readings since the amount of alcohol vapor they give off is typically much greater than any amount exhaled from the lungs.
+Stomach fluid vomited or regurgitated within 20 minutes of taking the test, toothache medicines, mouthwashes, and breath fresheners can also affect breath test results.
 Even a burp just before or while blowing into the breathalyzer tube may cause a falsely high reading.
-For this reason, the person administering the test is supposed to watch the subject for at least 20 minutes prior to taking the test to make sure he or she doesn't burp, belch, regurgitate, vomit, or put anything into the mouth.
+To guard against these types of contamination, the person administering the test is supposed to watch the subject for at least 20 minutes prior to taking the test.

 There's also the possibility of a malfunction in the breath-testing devices.
 To assure accuracy, the device must be frequently calibrated with air containing known amounts of alcohol.
 The police department's records should indicate how often the device has been calibrated, serviced, and used.